cse-labs/res-edge-labs/labs/aks/README.md

 ## Getting Started

-- Create / checkout a GitOps repo and branch
+- Create / checkout a GitOps repo and branch to be used for our application deployment

 ```bash